 SAIS 2 facilitates improved networks between innovation actors within Southern Africa through Connected Hubs.
 The purpose of Connected Hubs is to build a community and facilitate knowledge exchange by connecting innovation ecosystem actors for a joint cause: enhanced entrepreneurship support and regional connectivity.
 The Connected Hubs network aims to share best practices in innovation support and further build a networked community of innovation actors in the Southern Africa Development Community (SADC).
 After a successful pilot in 2018, the network grew from 10 organisations to 20 member organisations across six countries.

-Connected Hubs activities are set to grow based on learnings from 2018 and scale to include more hubs from the SADC region and beyond.
-By the end of the year 2019, Connected Hubs will have built bridges between 20 business support organisations across seven countries, supported over 300 early-stage entrepreneurs and strengthened ten early-stage, impact-driven start-ups.
-Overall hubs have strengthened their skills in start-up coaching and regional collaboration.
+By the end of 2019, Connected Hubs has built bridges between 20 business support organisations across seven countries, supported over 500 early-stage entrepreneurs, and strengthened 24 early-stage, impact-driven startups.
+Overall, participating hubs have strengthened their skills in startup coaching and regional collaboration.

 Connected Hubs is a network of Southern African innovation support organisations with linkages to international innovation ecosystems.

-With a shared goal to enable and facilitate the development of early stage entrepreneurs, we have embarked upon a journey to collaborate to share best practises.
+With a shared goal of enabling and facilitating the development of early-stage entrepreneurs, we have embarked upon a journey to collaborate to share best practices.

-The actors are from Botswana, Namibia, South Africa, Tanzania and Zambia, the broader SADC region and beyond.
+The Connected Hubs members are from Botswana, Namibia, South Africa, Tanzania, and Zambia, the broader SADC Region and beyond.

 Innovation events are important components of every innovation ecosystems adding value to role-players efforts of to network, to gain exposure and to create diverse platforms facilitating learning and timely sharing of knowledge.